devacuk/devacuk.github.io/sessions.md

 Topics to be covered: Agile Project Management, .NET + JavaScript development Approximate length of session:** 30min

-### 21. Student Checklist Manifesto - Arul Vaithilingam, York St John University

-**Type of session:** Presentation

-**Description:** In this presentation, I will outline how the student checklist can be created, accessed, utilised, benefited, shared & improved.

-**Topics to be covered:** Time Management, Cost Effective, Benefits

-**Approximate length of session:** 10-15 mins.

 ### 22. Introduction to Machine Learning - Juliette Culver, Open University

 **Type of session:** Presentation